paddywwoof/pi3d_windll/README.md

 DLL files for Windows installation of pi3d
 ==========================================

+NB this now includes two versions of the dll files, one with ANGLE_DEFAULT_D3D11 set on and one with it set OFF.
+This doesn't seem to make a difference on my laptop, but it was previously set OFF.
+Please let me know if it makes any difference!

 Unzip the 32 bit or 64 bit dll files into the main directory of your python project that's using pi3d.